parkerduckworth/diskfrisk/README.md

 ## Installation
 1. Clone this repository into your home directory.
 2. While in the base project directory, enter `make`.
-3. Open your `.bash_profile` and add `source <path>/diskfrisk/bin/exec.sh` to an open line.
+3. Add `source <path>/diskfrisk/bin/exec.sh` to an open line on whichever shell initialization script you typially use.
-4. Initiate DISKFRISK with `dfstart` from any working directory.
+4. Initiate DISKFRISK whenever you want to make a search with `dfstart` from any working directory.

 (New users, make sure to replace `<path>` with the absolute path to the cloned repository.)